aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 2.22.1 ####
+- Bug fixes
+	- Fix InitialMatching for GoogleContacts and GoogleTasks if there are more new OutlookItems than ChunkSize and avoid InvalidOperationException (Cannot access a disposed object!), ticket #632.
+	- Fix #611 CALDAV hangs Outlook , #613 CalDav locking up Outlook, remove DoEvents call in sync progress bar.

 #### 2.22.0 ####
 - New features
 	- Add contact mapping configuration to choose default IM protocol when writing IM addresses, ticket #543.